maubanel/UE5-Blueprints/tick-event-ii/README.md

 ##### `Step 9.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Add comments to your latest work.

 ![alt_text](images/.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 10.`\|`ITB`| :large_blue_diamond:

+Open up the Blueprint and place it next to the millisecond timer in the level so you can watch both at once.
+Observe that the millisecond node runs all the time.
+Note that the Timer blocks the second blueprint from running except for once a second.

 ![alt_text](images/.jpg)